Coping with cancer - finding the support you need

-Talk with your social worker about programs that can help cover the costs of cancer.
+Talk with your social worker about programs that can help cover the costs of cancer treatment.
 Most hospitals have financial counselors who might be able to help.

 - Some nonprofit organizations help cover the cost of treatment.

 - Many drug companies have patient assistance programs.
-These programs provide discounts or free medication.
+These programs provide discounts or free medicine.

 - Many hospitals offer programs for people who do not have insurance, or whose insurance does not cover the full cost of care.